dataluscorp/browser/docs/contributing/contribution_quickref.rst

 Contributing to GeckoView
 -------------------------

-Note that the GeckoView setup and contribution processes are different from those of Firefox;
+Note that the GeckoView setup and contribution processes are different from those of Datalus;
 GeckoView setup and contribution docs live in `geckoview.dev <https://geckoview.dev>`__.

 More documentation about contribution